-I want to give you some tips on how to stay sober if you’re a man over 50.
-Women are obviously welcome but gearing this towards men because I’m a man.
-I know what men need as far as staying sober, and I’ve had lots of years of good sobriety and been sober for 13 years, and I’m going to talk about my journey.
+I want to give you some tips on how to stay sober if you are a man over 50.
+Women are obviously welcome but gearing this towards men because I am a man.
+I know what men need as far as staying sober, and I have had lots of years of good sobriety and been sober for 13 years, and I’m going to talk about my journey.
+Here’s sobriety tips for men.

 I was a pretty low bottom drunk, and in AA terms that means that I was pretty much homeless.
 I was getting drunk twice a day.
 I wasn’t eating food because I thought it would ruin my buzz, and I was hanging out with really shady characters that were homeless.